basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-java.md

 ```

 As you may have noticed, ordinary Key/Value data is opaque to 2i, so we have to add entries to the indexes at the application level.
-Now let's find all of Jane Appleseed's processed orders, we'll look up the orders by searching the `SalespersonId` integer index for Jane's id of `9000`.
+Now let's find all of Jane Appleseed's processed orders, we'll lookup the orders by searching the `SalespersonId` integer index for Jane's id of `9000`.

 ```java
     // Query for orders where the SalespersonId index is set to 9000